natalie-kate/pocket-bookcase/TESTING.md

     * Removed required from review as it occurred to me if a user was adding a book to their 'Books to Read' bookshelf they won't have a review yet.
   - Add book form doesn't allow a book that already exists in library to be added.
     * Yes and no, if you spell it exactly the same then it won't let you, but if there is a letter different or you miss out "The" at the beginning for example it can get added when really its the same book.
-  - Add book form doesn't allow a book with spaces as a name to be added.
+  - Add book form doesn't allow a book with only spaces as a name to be added.
   - Book successfully added to library
   - If book url not supplied or broken, back up image shown.
   - Flash messages pop up where required, providing feedback to users actions.